sebichin/SEPIC-PFC-9th-Order-Review/LECTURER_REVIEW_GUIDE.md

 ### Project Status
 **✅ PHASE 1 COMPLETE - READY FOR REVIEW**

-This represents Phase 1 of my FYP work on the 9th-order SEPIC PFC converter analysis:
+This represents Phase 1 of the work on the 9th-order SEPIC PFC converter analysis:
 - **Verified:** All circuit analysis and equation derivations
 - **Complete:** Comprehensive 180+ pages of documentation
 - **Pending:** MATLAB code execution and simulation validation (Phase 2)